Kathmandu Pokhara Tour

 Get up early to enjoy the stunning sunrise views of the mountains.
 You get the view from the hotel’s excellent vantage point over a delightful city.
 Proceed to a full-day city tour of Pokhara after breakfast.

-Take in the Bindhabasini Temple, Davis Falls, Seti River, and Pokhara Museum.
-Visit Gupteshwar Mahadev Cave, Suspension Bridge, and your boating on Fewa Lake.
+Visit the Bindhabasini Temple, Davis Falls, Seti River, and Pokhara Museum.
+Also, visit Gupteshwar Mahadev Cave, the Suspension Bridge, and boating on Fewa Lake.

 Visit the famous Phewa Lake, which is the second-largest lake in Nepal.
 This location offers breathtaking views of the Dhaulagiri and Annapurna ranges.
 Afterwards, visit the Hindu temple, Barahi Temple.
 It lies on a lake island.
 Reach by boat trip on Phewa Lake.